MaayanFarchi/GarageManager-ConsoleApplication/README.md

 # GarageManager
-A computer software (Console application) that manages a vehicle garage using OOP desing, including "Factory Method" desing pattern.
+Computer program (Console application) that manages a vehicle garage using OOP design, including "Factory Method" design pattern.

-The user interface and the logical layer wich manages the object model and the logical entities of the system are seprated.
+The user interface and the logical layer which manages the object model and the logical entities of the system are separated.

 The system supplies the user with the following functions:
 1. “Insert” a new vehicle into the garage.
-The user will be asked to select a vehicle type out of the supported vehicle types, and to input the license number of the vehicle.
+The user will be asked to select a vehicle type out of the supported vehicle types and to input the license number of the vehicle.
 If the vehicle is already in the garage (based on license number) the system will display an appropriate message and will use the vehicle in the garage (and will change the vehicle status to “In Repair”), if